88-degrees/Book-of-Changes/appendix01s2.md

 <a id="fr_155"/>[XXXI](#fn_155).

-1. [**Xián ䷞**](e592b8xian.md) (咸) is here used in the sense of **Gǎn** (感), meaning (mutually) influencing.
+1. [**䷞ Xián**](e592b8xian.md) (咸) is here used in the sense of `Gǎn`([感](https://ctext.org/dictionary.pl?if=en&char=感)), meaning (mutually) influencing.

-2. The weak (trigram) above, and the strong one below; their two influences moving and responding to each other, and thereby forming a union; the repression (of the one) and the satisfaction (of the other); (with their relative position), where the male is placed below the female: -- all these things convey the notion of 'a free and successful course (on the fulfilment of the conditions), while the advantage will depend on being firm and correct, as in marrying a young lady, and there will be good fortune.'
+2. The weak (trigram **☱**) above, and the strong one below; their two influences moving and responding to each other, and thereby forming a union; the repression (of the one) and the satisfaction (of the other); (with their relative position), where the male is placed below the female: -- all these things convey the notion of 'a free and successful course (on the fulfilment of the conditions), while the advantage will depend on being firm and correct, as in marrying a young lady, and there will be good fortune.'

 3. Heaven and earth exert their influences, and there ensue the transformation and production of all things.
 The sages influence the minds of men, and the result is harmony and peace all under the sky.
 If we look at (the method and issues) of those influences, the true character of heaven and earth and of all things can be seen.

 <a id="fr_156"/>[XXXII](#fn_156).

-1. [**Héng ䷟**](e68192heng.md) denotes long continuance.
-The strong (trigram) is above, and the weak one below; (they are the symbols of) thunder and wind,
+1. [**䷟ Héng**](e68192heng.md) denotes long continuance.
+The strong (trigram) is above, and the weak one below; (they are the symbols of) thunder and wind, which are in mutual communication; (they have the qualities of) docility and motive force; their strong and weak (lines) all respond, each to the other: -- these things are all found in [**䷟ Héng**](e68192heng.md).

 <a id="p-239"/>

-which are in mutual communication; (they have the qualities of) docility and motive force; their strong and weak (lines) all respond, each to the other: -- these things are all found in [**Héng ䷟**](e68192heng.md).

-2. (When it is said that) '[**Héng ䷟**](e68192heng.md) indicates successful progress and no error (in what it denotes); but the advantage will come from being firm and correct,' this indicates that there must be long continuance in its way of operation.
+2. (When it is said that) '[**䷟ Héng**](e68192heng.md) indicates successful progress and no error (in what it denotes); but the advantage will come from being firm and correct,' this indicates that there must be long continuance in its way of operation.
 The way of heaven and earth is to be long continued in their operation without stopping.

 3. (When it is said that) 'Movement in any direction whatever will be advantageous,' this implies that when (the moving power) is spent, it will begin again.